 RETURNS status, [subscription], and [lastModifiedTime]

-This operation allows a requester to edit an existing subscription.
-Once a subscription has been successfully edited on the provider, the provider will immediately send notifications for all documents matching the filter criteria excluding the event filter (consider the event filter is set to All).
+This operation allows a DDS requester to edit an existing subscription.
+Once a subscription has been successfully edited on the DDS provider, the provider will immediately send notifications for all documents matching the filter criteria excluding the event filter (consider the event filter is set to All).
 This operation returns the updated subscription and the lastModifiedTime indicating the time the subscription was updated.

-id – The provider assigned subscription identifier returned by the addSubscription() operation.
+id – The DDS provider assigned subscription identifier returned by the addSubscription() operation.

 requesterId - The identifier the DDS requesting client would like to use for unique identification.
 An NSA must use its unique NSA identifier for requesterId.